forestryio/forestry.io/hugo/content/docs/git-sync/index.md

 TK: image

-Then, click "Grant access" to allow your organisations members to import your sites in Forestry.
+Then, click "Grant access" to allow your organizations members to import your sites in Forestry.